Continuing Inona's quest to stop the Necromancer

 “Welcome my friends; I’m sorry to have kept you waiting,” the Caliph began.
 “You already know the two here beside me but perhaps not fully; let me introduce you,” he paused turning to Silena.
 “This is my daughter Silena and my nephew, Abul Shan,” the Caliph stated turning to Shan.

 Inona was not surprised to hear Shan was related but Silena being the Caliph’s daughter did surprise her.
 The Caliph stepped forward smiling serenely he faced Sir Markwight.
 “The gallant and prideful Sir Markwight,” he began as the knight bowed.
-“But perhaps not so prideful now,” he concluded.
+“But perhaps not so prideful now,” he said.
 The Caliph moved to Koburn next.
 “It has been many years since we last met old friend,” he said as Koburn bowed.

 “Indeed it has Caliph,” Koburn replied as he stood straight once more with a small smile.